Are beavers Britain's best water engineers?

 The North York Moors National Park Authority published a report in October 2018 to highlight a proposed controlled release of beavers as part of a broader ‘slow the flow’ initiative to hold water back, higher up the Derwent catchment.
 This 16ha scheme will work in conjunction with other various natural flood management measures to alleviate the affects of flooding further down the catchment.

-Sites in Scotland and Devon have seen the reintroduction of Beavers, with the most recent study in Devon showing promising preliminary results according to Professor Richard Brazier from Exeter University who runs the trial.
+Sites in Scotland and Devon have also seen the reintroduction of Beavers, with a study in Devon showing promising results according to Professor Richard Brazier from Exeter University.

-The dams created by the beavers have also been found to have significant impacts on soil erosion at the site, as the dams have been trapping sediment as well as the pollution that comes with it, which is usually lost when there is heavy rainfall causing sediment to be carried downstream in run off.
+Beavers dam watercourses to create pools in which they can move around, hide from predators and store food.
+The dams created by the beavers have also been found to have significant impacts on soil erosion, as they trap sediment from run off as well as the pollution that comes with it.
 This not only reduces soil erosion but ‘cleans’ the water too.

-In terms of flood risk management the results are not as clear cut, initial evidence has shown that beavers help to reduce downstream flood risk by building ‘leaky’ dams which slow down the flow of water and hold more water upstream on the floodplain.
-It will be some time before we see quantifiable results on the impact that beavers have on flood risk as natural flood management measures are long term solutions and ultimately the impact they will have does depend on where they decide to build their dams!
+In terms of flood risk management the results are not as clear cut, initial evidence has shown that beavers help to reduce downstream flood risk but it will be some time before quantifiable results can be seen.
+Introducing beavers, along with other natural flood management measures is seen as a long term solution and ultimately the impact they will have does depend on where they decide to build their dams!

 Should beavers be given a seat at the table in future conversations about natural flood management and integrated land management?
 Although there is much more research needed it is important to acknowledge the potential role that beavers could play in flood risk management in the UK, however small.